setlog/trivrost/docs/security.md

 openssl base64 -in /tmp/sign.sha256 -out config.json.signature
 ```

-To sign the deployment-config and bundle info files, you can also use the [signer script](../scripts/signer).
+We recommend to use the [signer script](../scripts/signer) which allows you to do this in one line for multiple files at once.